roman-milk/roman-milk.github.io/dr-pounds-naughty-nurse.md

  "Excuse me," I said to the other nurse, "I need to speak to Frankie a moment, if you don't mind."

  "Of course not, doctor," the other nurse said as I led Frankie down the hall.
 When we got to the janitor's closet, I opened the door and pushed her inside, locking the door behind us.
 Again, she understood not to speak or make too much noise as I bent her over, raised her skirt and ripped off her thong.
 I filled her pussy with my cock, slamming into her juicy cunt about a dozen times until I felt her juices coating my shaft.
 Then, I pulled out, yanked out the butt plug and filled the gaping hole with my pussy-lubricated cock.
 She stifled a cry by putting a hand in her mouth.
-Report_Story #2